-- 1. Navigate to the Define access code parameter ($\rightarrow \triangleq 138$). - 2.
-Maximum of 16-digit character string comprising numbers, letters and special characters as the access code.
+- 1. Navigate to the Define access code parameter ($\rightarrow \triangleq 120$). - 2.
+Maximum of 16-digit character string comprising numbers, letters and special characters as the access code. - 3.
+Enter the access code again in the Confirm access code parameter ($\rightarrow \triangleq 120$) to confirm. - The symbol appears in front of all write-protected parameters. - Disabling parameter write protection via access code $\rightarrow \triangleq 57$.

-- 3. Enter the access code again in the Confirm access code parameter ($\rightarrow \implies 138$) to confirm. - ► The 🗈 symbol appears in front of all write-protected parameters. - Disabling parameter write protection via access code \rightarrow \blacksquare 75. - If the access code is lost: Resetting the access code \rightarrow $\stackrel{\triangle}{=}$ 143. - The user role with which the user is currently logged in is displayed in Access status parameter. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 75$ - The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view. - The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.
+- The user role with which the user is currently logged in is displayed in Access status parameter. - Navigation path: Operation → Access status - User roles and their access rights $\rightarrow \triangleq 57$ - The device automatically locks the write-protected parameters again if a key is not pressed for 10 minutes in the navigation and editing view. - The device locks the write-protected parameters automatically after 60 s if the user skips back to the operational display mode from the navigation and editing view.